-If you know of or reasonably believe a violation of this Code, Company Policies or other unethical, unlawful or inappropriate conduct or behavior has occurred or may occur, you should promptly report that information.
-Reporting is required regardless of who the violation involves.
+If you know of or reasonably believe a violation of this Code or Company Policies has occurred or may occur, or become aware of other unethical, unlawful, or inappropriate conduct or behavior, you should promptly report that information.
+Reporting is required regardless of whom the violation involves.

-Reports of conduct in violation of our Code or Company Policies should be made to the Corporate Responsibility Officer or Conduct Risk Management via the Tipline submission form (Jumpword "Tipline"), or to your manager, Human Resources, Compliance, or the Ombudsperson as described below.
+Reports should be made to the Corporate Responsibility Officer or to Conduct Risk Management via the Tipline submission form (Jumpword "Tipline") or confidentially and anonymously through the Ombudsperson Program, as described below.

-Reports related to violations or suspected violations of the Company's Employment Practices (Equal Employment Opportunity; Preventing Harassment and Discrimination; Workplace Behavior Expectations; Employment of Friends and Family; and Drug and Alcohol Free Workplace) may be made to your Employee Relations Advisor, Human Resources Business Partner, any member of the Human Resources organization or through MyHR.
-Ombudsperson Program - While we encourage anyone who reports concerns to identify themselves so that the information can be reviewed thoroughly and timely, the Company's Ombudsperson Program provides for confidential and anonymous reporting.
-The Ombudsperson is a member of an external law firm and is not employed by the Company.
-You may report any violation or suspected violation, including violations of the Company's Employment Practices, via the Ombudsperson Program.
-Contact information for the Ombudsperson is available at Jumpword "Tipline."
+Reports related to violations or suspected violations of the Company's Employment Practices (Equal Employment Opportunity; Preventing Harassment and Discrimination; Workplace Behavior Expectations; Employment of Friends and Family; and Drug and Alcohol Free Workplace) may be made to your Employee Relations Advisor, Human Resources Business Partner, any member of the Human Resources organization, or through MyHR.